 A study of the foundations of Euclidean geometry with emphasis on the role of the parallel postulate.
 An introduction to non-Euclidean (hyperbolic) geometry and its intellectual implications.
+Prerequisite: MATH 260 with a minimum grade of D.

 MATH 415.
 Topology.
 3 Hours.